mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ---
 {{LearnSidebar}}{{PreviousMenuNext("Learn/JavaScript/Building_blocks/Return_values","Learn/JavaScript/Building_blocks/Image_gallery", "Learn/JavaScript/Building_blocks")}}

-Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
+Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them.

 For example, if the user selects a button on a webpage, you might want to respond to that action by displaying an information box.
 In this article, we discuss some important concepts surrounding events, and look at how they work in browsers.
 This won't be an exhaustive study; just what you need to know at this stage.